soasada/undertow-vuejs/README.md

 **Spring JDBC** is optional, in this project you can remove it, but you are going to have problems with aliases in the SQL queries.
 One of the solutions is to put prefixes to the column names of the database tables.
 More info: https://stackoverflow.com/questions/15184709/cachedrowsetimpl-getstring-based-on-column-label-throws-invalid-column-name

-**Guava** is optional, is part of a proof of concept with [RequestHandler.java](https://github.com/soasada/web-app-demo/blob/master/backend/src/main/java/com/popokis/web_app_demo/http/server/RequestHandler.java) and [ResponseHandler.java](https://github.com/soasada/web-app-demo/blob/master/backend/src/main/java/com/popokis/web_app_demo/http/server/ResponseHandler.java).
+**Guava** is optional, is part of a proof of concept with [RequestHandler.java](RequestHandler.java) and [ResponseHandler.java](https://github.com/soasada/web-app-demo/blob/master/backend/src/main/java/com/popokis/web_app_demo/http/server/ResponseHandler.java).

 ### 1. Web server

-The main class (Application.java) has all the logic to run undertow over HTTPs and the redirection from HTTP to HTTPs.
-It is a good idea to have all configurations in separate files (inside resources folder) and within the version control.
-In the main class we have a class that loads the server configuration from the `app.properties` file.
+The web server is configured via [app.properties](https://github.com/soasada/web-app-demo/blob/master/backend/src/main/resources/app.properties) and certificates (key-store and trust-store) inside `certificate` folder.

+The router of the server is an Undertow HttpHandler you can see it in [Router.java]()

 ### 2. Database